 When hotels run on manual processes, they are prone to service errors and miscommunication that can cause delays and subpar conditions.
 The right hotel technology can be a powerful tool in the decision-making process by reaching across the entire ecosystem to orchestrate proactive tasks such as automating room assignments, schedule turnovers and reprioritizing work.

 We hope that these 5 steps to enhancing hotel housekeeping in a post-pandemic world were useful for you.

 With an Amadeus Service Optimization solution, you can also keep your staff in the loop about critical individual travelers needs and preferences.
 Drawing on data such as personalized history, source of travel and recognizing patterns in behavior, you can centralize hotel guest information to deliver the anticipatory service levels needed to exceed guest expectations.
 Team members have the ability to flag rooms, identify group codes and implement any precautionary deep cleaning measures as necessary.
 By streamlining the crucial components of your operation to improve efficiency across the board, team members can react quickly and communicate promptly with any issues they may face.

-During uncertain times, the need for efficient processes and best practice guidelines are an absolute must for every hotel.
-If your hotel is experiencing a downturn as a result of COVID-19, use the time as an opportunity to better your property, staff and procedures.
+The need for efficient processes and best practice guidelines are an absolute must for every hotel.
+Continuously improving your property, staff and procedures.
 This will ultimately enhance the guest experience, improve brand reputation and inspire exceptional stays time and time again.
 Because after all, it’s all in the details.